 Gifts may be given in honor of or in memory of a loved one.
 To learn more about our Honor Society and Legacy Society, please see Giving Societies below.

 Every year generous organizations like yours support Stonehill Franciscan Services in the mission to provide a continuum of quality lifetime care services to residents in a dignified atmosphere.
-To discuss opportunities for sponsorship in 2018, please call Amy Schauer at 563-690-9623.
+To discuss opportunities for sponsorship, please call Amy Schauer at 563-690-9623.
 Additional sponsorship information will be posted here as it is available.

 This is a special club of donors who help Stonehill inspire lives through compassion and faith through their gift of $500 or more in a year.
 Donations are used to help fund the benevolent care of residents and special projects on the Stonehill Franciscan Services campus.

 To join the Compassionate Care Club at Stonehill, please make a one-time gift at any of the levels above or speak with the Development Office staff about how to make a pledge and donate toward your gift each month.
 Your name will be listed on the Stonehill website and on a special sign in the Stonehill Health Center.
 Once your giving has exceeded $10,000, you will become a member of the Stonehill Honor Society.

 This is an exclusive donation society reserved for those who go above and beyond in their generosity.
 Members are admitted once their lifetime gifts have reached a level that truly helps us sustain benevolent care services and other projects on the Stonehill campus.
 Philanthropy of this magnitude is a distinguished honor for which we are eternally grateful.

 Members of the Stonehill Honor Society are recognized on the Stonehill website (see our donors below), in our annual dinner program, and on our donor wall, unless they have chosen to remain anonymous.